 Subjects & Samples: Young adult male Yucatan pigs (n=28), 27 - 32 kilograms, were used for this study.

-Primary vs derivative: The primary folder is organized by subject identification and with results in xlsx, pl2, smrx, and s2rx formatted files.
+Primary vs derivative data: The primary folder is organized by subject identification and with results in xlsx, pl2, smrx, and s2rx formatted files.
 The derivative folder contains a summary of all experiments as an xlsx formatted document

 Code Availability: The compressed Matlab code (rar) used to extract data from .pl2 format is included in the Code folder.
 The extracted data can be found in the Derivative data folder.